 Before any words make it onto that Google doc, I’m head down, bum up in research mode.

-So I thought I’d share my sales research process with you because if you’re currently writing your own copy, this could be super helpful.
+This is an overview of my sales research process because if you’re currently writing your own copy, this could be super helpful…

 Here are the three phases of research I go through to create high-converting copy for an easy sale.My research process and how to understand your customer for an easy sale #onlinebusiness #copywriting #salescopy Click To Tweet